hashicorp/consul/website/content/README.md

 ### Maintaining and deprecating content

-Documentation is considered "maintained" when the usage instructions work on the oldest supported LTS release.
+Documentation is considered "maintained" when the usage instructions work when running the oldest supported LTS release.

-When components and features are no longer maintained, they may be "deprecated."
-To deprecate content:
+When components and features are no longer maintained, they may be "deprecated" by R&D. To deprecate content:

 1. Add a deprecation callout to the page.
 List the date or version when the deprecation occured.
 1. On deprecation date, delete the content from the repository.
 Versioned docs preserves the information in older versions.
-If necessary, keep a single page in the documentation for announcement links and refirects.
+If necessary, keep a single page in the documentation for announcement links and rdirects.
 1. Add redirects for deprecated content.
 1. Move partials and images into a "legacy" folder if they are no longer used in the documentation.

+If it is possible to migrate existing data from a deprecated component to a replcement, document the migration steps.